 Jobs have increased considerably, with new ICT jobs equal in number to 8% of the total population.
-The impressively strong development nonprofit, Dakota Future, is leading toward even more sustainable growth at www.dakotafuture.com.
+The impressively strong development nonprofit, Dakota Future, is leading toward even more sustainable growth.

 In 1970 Disco America, Danville was the economic stronghold in Central Virginia.
-Its leading industries lost power in declining textiles and such, so Danville pursues Information Technology into the 21st Century with gusto.
+Its leading industries lost power in declining textiles and other manufacturing by the end of the 20th century, so Danville pursues Information Technology (IT) for the future,

 The nDanville open-access fiber network exploded in connectivity for business, government, and residential applications.
 The fiber infrastructure is self-sustaining and impressive at 125 miles of fiber that serves private and public sectors equally well.
 In addition, the city and county governments collaborated in a Business Incubator operated with Virginia Tech for a new research entity that investigates ways to create new jobs through innovations in healthcare, aerospace, manufacturing, and many other sectors.
 It is a winning project.